Emmacharleswilson/Discover3c/README.md

 ### User Stories
 #### Someone with 3c hair:
 1. As someone with 3c hair, I want to easily navigate through the website to find the relevant content.
-2. As someone with 3c hair, I want to learn the background to this hair.
 3. As someone with 3c hair, I want a clear guide to identify my hair type.
 4. As someone with 3c hair, I want to be able to view options for my hair.
 5. As someone with 3c hair, I want information that enables me to manage my hair effectively, including product suggestions.

 #### Friends or parents of those with 3c hair:
-1. As a current fan, I want to navigate to information about upcoming live events in order to securely order tickets.
+1. As a friend or parent of someone with 3c hair, I want to easily navigate through the website to find the relevant content.
-2. As a current fan, I want to find out about new and upcoming releases to be able to pre-save or listen to the music.
+2. As a friend or parent of someone with 3c hair, I want to learn how to manage 3c hair.
-3. As a current fan, I want to easily navigate to the artist's music page on my desired music platform, e.g. Spotify.
+3. As a friend or parent of someone with 3c hair, I want to learn what products to use on 3c hair.

 ### Development Planes